datasciencecampus/SigNow_ONS_Turing/README.md

 <img src ="signow_logo.png" alt="SigNow" width=400>
 ________________________________________________________________

 SigNow is a tool that generates nowcasts using the Signature Method.
-Nowcasting in economics is the prediction of the very recent past, or the present, of an economic indicator.
-The Signature Method is a collection of feature extraction techniques for multivariate timeseries [Morrill et al., 2021](https://arxiv.org/pdf/2006.00873.pdf).
-The Signature Method has many useful properties for nowcasting problems; for instance, it can be used flexibly with the irregular sampling patterns often inherent in economic data and it can capture the correlation of a single/multiple data series when determining the Signature path.
+Nowcasting in economics is the inference of the recent past or the present, of economic indicators (which often have a publication delay of over a month).
+The path signature is a mathematical object with desirable approximation properties and has been shown as effective features in other multivariate timeseries applications ([Morrill et al., 2020](https://pubmed.ncbi.nlm.nih.gov/32897664/)).
+The signature has many useful properties for nowcasting problems; for instance, it can be used flexibly with the irregular sampling patterns often inherent in economic data and it can capture the correlation of a single/multiple data series.
+The exploration of this method for nowcasting can be found in the paper Nowcasting with signature methods ([Cohen et al., 2023](https://arxiv.org/pdf/2305.10256.pdf)).

 To understand how SigNow is used within a nowcasting setting, you can find more detailed documentation in the signow_walkthrough notebook in the notebooks folder of this repository.